 Those are a few of the major benefits of gold, but the investment – like all investments – is not without risks and drawbacks.

 While gold performs well sometimes, it’s not always clear when to purchase it.
 Since gold by itself doesn’t produce cash flow, it’s difficult to determine when it’s cheap.
 That’s not the case with stocks, where there are clearer signals based on the company’s earnings.

 Moreover, because gold doesn’t produce cash flow, in order to make a profit on gold, investors must rely on someone else paying more for the metal than they did.
 In contrast, owners of a business – such as a gold miner – can profit not only from the rising price of gold but also from the business increasing its earnings.
 So there are multiple ways to invest and win with gold.

-Investing in gold is not for everyone, and some investors stick with placing their bets on cash-flowing businesses rather than have to rely on someone else to pay more for the shiny metal.
+Investing in gold is not for everyone, and some investors stick with placing their bets on cash-flowing businesses rather than relying on someone else to pay more for the shiny metal.
 That’s one reason legendary investors such as Warren Buffett caution against investing in gold and instead advocate buying cash-flowing businesses.
 Plus, it’s simple to own stocks or funds, and they’re highly liquid, so you can quickly convert your position to cash, if you need to.

 It’s easy to get started buying a fund – here are the best companies for ETFs.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.